samplchallenges/SAMPL-containers/tutorials/README.md

 ### 2.3: Create a setup.py file

-> In 2.3, we will customize a setup.py file to to match the python modules we have written.
+> In 2.3, we will customize a setup.py file to to match the Python modules we have written.
 1. Create and open a file called "setup.py"
 2. Copy and paste the following into setup.py
     ```